Curriculum & Instruction

 A Balanced Assessment System provides information to a variety of people for a variety of purposes.

-Benchmark/Diagnostic assessments such as Fountas and Pinnell (F&P), NWEA’s Measures of Academic Progress (MAP), CogAT, and TOMAGS, as well as common grade level assessments, provide information about which standards our students are consistently mastering and which students may need support.
+Benchmark/Diagnostic assessments such as NWEA’s Measures of Academic Progress (MAP), CogAT, and TOMAGS, as well as common grade level assessments, provide information about which standards our students are consistently mastering and which students may need support.
 In addition, data from these assessments support placement and school improvement decisions.

 Formative assessments such as observations, student conferences, homework, and quizzes allow students, teachers and parents to understand where the student is now on the learning progression.
 Teachers use this data to determine what comes next.